Skip to main content Skip to complementary content

 SP metadata

 To set up the configuration at the identity provider side, you need service provider metadata.
-You can obtain this information from the Management Console in Qlik Cloud.
+You can obtain this information from the Administration activity center in Qlik Cloud.

 The service provider metadata includes the following details: